 The Semiconductor Spectroscopy and Devices group combines studies of optical processes in advanced semiconductor materials and the realisation of practical optoelectronic devices.
-The group has an international reputation for optical and electron-beam micro-spectroscopy of semiconductors, in particular III-nitride compounds that are used for blue-green LED and laser displays.
+The group has an international reputation for quantum nanoscience and quantum electrical metrology as well as optical and electron-beam micro-spectroscopy of semiconductors (in particular III-nitride compounds that are used for UV and visible LED and laser displays).

 Particular interests include:

 - structural studies by electron diffraction (EBSD and ECCI)

 - physics & applications of polariton condensates in microcavities